allenhwkim/angular-jsdoc/README.md

 Features
 ----------
-  * Right side table of contents for navigation by Directives, Services, Controllers, etc
+  * Right side TOC, table of contents,  for navigation by Directives, Services, Controllers, etc
   * Read and process @ngdoc tag

 How Does It Look Like